Sillson/query_bigly/README.md

 # QueryBigly

-A quick and dirty G5-Rails <> BigQuery integration.
-This gem is in beta -- and is also my first foray into gem building.
+A quick and dirty Rails <> BigQuery integration.
+This gem is in beta

 ## Installation